WebAssembly/spec/document/text/values.rst

    \end{array}

 .. note::
-   Any byte value may occur in a string, including :math:`\hex{00}` or ASCII control characters.
-   The bytes are not interpreted in any specific way, except when the string appears as a :ref:`name <text-name>`.
+   The bytes in a string are not interpreted in any specific way, except when the string appears as a :ref:`name <text-name>`.